opendocsg/slw-judgments-backfill/2013_SGHC_131/report.md

 65     In _Re An Arbitration Between Hainan Machinery Import and Export Corp and Donald & McArthy_

-_Pte Ltd_ [1995] 3 SLR(R) 354, Judith Prakash J considered an abandonment claim raised by the defendants, and made references to the _Hannah Blumenthal_ and the _The Splendid Sun_.
+_Pte Ltd_ <span class="citation">[1995] 3 SLR(R) 354</span>, Judith Prakash J considered an abandonment claim raised by the defendants, and made references to the _Hannah Blumenthal_ and the _The Splendid Sun_.
 The claim was dismissed, _inter alia_ , on the ground that there was no long period of inactivity.

 66     In the present case, the inactivity pleaded was that Mr Lim did not seek to enforce the 19 March 2012 Agreement since, as alleged by Mr Ong, the terms of the sale of the Shares were still being negotiated between them even after 19 March 2012.
 Even if Mr Ong’s claims were accepted, the period of inactivity would only amount to a mere two months (which was the time until OS 460 was filed), and cannot be considered an adequate time period of inactivity for abandonment to be found.
 As suggested in _The Law of Contract in Singapore_ (at para 03.032), “[t]he question remains whether an intention to be bound can be objectively ascertained from the conduct of the offeror”.
 With respect, this must be correct, and I found that an intention to abandon the contract could not be objectively ascertained from the two-month delay in Mr Lim seeking to enforce the 19 March 2012 Agreement.